What Is IBM MQ?

 Due to the mundane, repetitive nature of the checks, it’s totally conceivable that mistakes could be made or checks missed as more important or more interesting work surfaces.
 Without continuous status and threshold checking, you’re left with inefficient, reactive monitoring—waiting until a problem is reported while performing a limited series of standard checks based on knowledge gained from previous issues experienced, all after the event.

-Since IBM MQ is so important, it’s recommend that you proactively and continuously monitor the environment.
+Since IBM MQ is so important, it’s recommended that you proactively and continuously monitor the environment.
 Best practices suggest automating the process and establishing an alerting system based on definable thresholds using sophisticated MQ monitoring tools.